OscarSaharoy/MatrixNet/README.md

 The network has no bias nodes, which should be added in future.
 However, good fits to the sample training data I have used can be reached.

-This script may be useful to those trying to learn about implementations of the backpropagation algorithm, and a commentated version is availible.
+This script may be useful to those trying to learn about implementations of the backpropagation algorithm.